StudyFrenchSpanish

 Are you ready to shell out some extra money for expensive classes?

-Every language is useful in some ways, but you can only pick what is feasible for you.
+Every language is helpful in some ways, but you can only pick what is feasible for you.

-The availability of supports like audio lessons, books, instructors, speakers, language school, and video tutorial plays a vital role in the pursuit of language learning.
+The availability of supports like audio lessons, books, instructors, speakers, language school, and video tutorials plays a vital role in the pursuit of language learning.

-If you’re learning popular ones, such as German, French, Spanish, Japanese, or Chinese, you’ll discover an abundance of study materials everywhere.
+If you’re learning popular ones, such as German, French, Spanish, Japanese, or Chinese, you’ll discover abundant study materials everywhere.

-Even in small cities, there are educational institutions that cater to the learners of these languages.
+Even in small cities, educational institutions cater to the learners of these languages.

 Now, think about one of the less taught tongues like Croatian, Dutch, Bahasa, Romanian, Bahasa, Filipino, Tibetan, or Scandinavian.

 Resources are scarce for these less common languages.
-Moreover, even some in-demand foreign language courses are not available in every city.
+Moreover, even some in-demand foreign language courses are unavailable in every city.

-Because of limited choices of books, language teachers, or even speakers, the language learning process becomes a challenging task.
+Because of the limited choices of books, language teachers, or even speakers, the language learning process becomes challenging.

-You can quickly grow frustrated when you feel like your progress is stagnating for the shortage of adequate resources.
+You can quickly grow frustrated when you feel like your progress is stagnating due to a shortage of adequate resources.

 So, before you begin your journey of language education, contemplate the resources you can get.